MagaliFr/SupplementsTrapperCSPreprint/README.md

-Supplementary appendices (S1–S2) for the EcoEvoRxiv preprint “Trapper Citizen Science: an open-source camera trap platform for citizen science in wildlife research and management” (DOI: WILL BE ADDED ONCE PREPRINT HAS A DOI).
+Supplementary appendices (S1–S2) for the EcoEvoRxiv preprint “Trapper Citizen Science: an open-source camera trap platform for citizen science in wildlife research and management” (DOI: https://doi.org/10.32942/X2G35W).

 Because EcoEvoRxiv does not host these files directly, this repository serves as the canonical, versioned record.
 Releases mirror the preprint: v1 corresponds to preprint v1, v2 to v2, etc.; see CHANGELOG for revision notes.